 Specific focus group discussions are organized for women and girls during the needs assessment phase and across the response

-Along with the commitments a made up of 25 questions referring to the 5 commitments and divided into 4 blocks respecting the phases of the humanitarian programme cycle: assessment, design, implementation, and response monitoring.
+Along with the commitments a self-assessment questionnaire has been developed made up of 25 questions referring to the 5 commitments and divided into 4 blocks respecting the phases of the humanitarian programme cycle: assessment, design, implementation, and response monitoring.
 To analyze results from field missions or from cluster partners, a traffic light system was set.

 It can help identify which organisation requires support (rows) or which phase of the programme cycle requires particular attention.
 An additional level of analysis can help determine which groups are falling through the cracks (children, adolescent girls, PwD, etc)